Get Your Massachusetts Medical Marijuana Card Fast — 100% Online

 Step 3

-If your application gets approved, you will get your medical marijuana card in the next 2-3 weeks via mail.
-Until then, you will have a temporary card to enjoy buying medical marijuana from the state-registered dispensary.
+If your application is approved, your medical marijuana card will be mailed to you within 2–3 weeks.
+In the meantime, you’ll receive a temporary card that allows you to purchase medical marijuana from any state-registered dispensary.

 $199

-In May 2020, MassLive reported that the Bay State made $122 million in tax revenue from the sale of marijuana, proving both non-patients and patients want legalization.
+By May 2020, MassLive reported that the state had collected $122 million in tax revenue from marijuana sales, highlighting strong demand from both patients and non-patients alike.

-By streamlining the process of registering for medical cannabis cards online, the Cannabis Control Commission (CCC) has simplified the process of getting marijuana cards.
-As reported in MassLive, the CCC proposed to allow caregivers to assist up to 10 patients at a time in August 2020.
+The Cannabis Control Commission (CCC) has simplified the process of obtaining medical cannabis cards.
+In August 2020, MassLive noted that the CCC proposed allowing caregivers to assist up to 10 patients at a time.

 Anxiety